 Figure G indicates that, in a 5-digit system, trunks to local second selectors are also taken off one of the levels of the first selectors, the level being determined by the first letter of the local office code.
 The first digit dialed by the customer will therefore determine whether the call is to be completed in his own office through local second selectors or in some other office over interoffice trunks.
-If the call is to be completed in his own office the first selector.
+If the call is to be completed in his own office the first selector will choose a trunk to a local second selector.
 The second digit dialed by the customer (which will cause a second selector to step up to the required level) will choose the proper third selector and thus determine in which 1000 numbers the call is to be completed.
 Trunks incoming from other step-by-step offices in the area will terminate on incoming second selectors whose banks are multipled with those of the local second selectors.